Laughing Pizza

 Laughing Pizza was an American family band that wrote and performed pop music for children, based in Atlanta, Georgia.
 It was a trio consisting of Lisa Michaelis, Billy Schlosser, and their daughter Emily.
-They were best known for their G-rated music videos. which were played between children's stores on PBS stations for nearly eight years.
+They were best known for their G-rated music videos. which were played on PBS stations for nearly eight years.
 Their most popular songs included "Breakfast Jive" and "Share a Smile", which involved spelling out the word "SMILE" with arm motions, recalling the Village People's "YMCA".

 The band toured across the United States in their minivan, the Pizza Mobile, and performed at the White House twice, including once with Miley Cyrus and the Jonas Brothers.
 Although they signed a multi-year deal with Epic Records and Sony Wonder in 2006, they ended up releasing their five CDs and two DVDs under their own label, Little Bean Entertainment.
 By 2011, the band had won six Parents' Choice Awards.
 In 2012, they released their first film, Laughing Pizza: The Concert Movie.

 Background

 Originally from New York, songwriters Lisa Michaelis and Billy Schlosser were both involved in the music business from a young age, performing together in a band on Star Search.
 Michaelis was the vocalist on Frankie Knuckles' "Rainfalls", a Billboard No. 1 dance track in 1992.
 Schlosser worked with Steely Dan for ten years and managed a recording studio in New York.
 They also wrote songs for Mary-Kate and Ashley Olsen, including "At the End of the Day".

-They were inspired to start Laughing Pizza after the events of September 11, 2001, when Schlosser was stranded in Boston for a week on a business trip and separated from his family, who lived in Atlanta.
+They came up with the idea of starting Laughing Pizza after the events of September 11, 2001, when Schlosser was stranded in Boston for a week on a business trip and separated from his family, who lived in Atlanta.
 Michaelis said that as parents, they had been taken aback when their five-year-old daughter started singing Britney Spears' "I'm a Slave 4 U", and decided there was a need for family-friendly pop music.

 All three members of Laughing Pizza were involved in songwriting.
 Their daughter Emily played multiple instruments including the piano, drums, guitar, bass, and flute.